The Best Times To Visit Glacier National Park, Montana

 When Is the Best Time to Visit Glacier National Park?

 The first week of July through early September is the best time to visit for most people.
-The roads and stores are open, the waterfalls are pumping with crystal clear water and the weather in Glacier (insert link) is fine.
+The roads and stores are open, the waterfalls are pumping with crystal clear water and the weather in Glacier is fine.
 Of course, this is also the most crowded time of the year to visit so you’ll need to expect more traffic and encounter more hikers on popular trails.
 Also, make sure you’ve reserved your ticketed entry so you can access the park during this peak window.

 For those who prefer to maximize their time with the top activities and things to do in Glacier, July and August are the best months if you want a little bit of everything like rafting, horseback riding, fly fishing, hiking, and tons of local rentals and tours.